adam000/tilde-slash-bin/README.md

 Tilde Slash Bin - Commands That Make Life Easier
 ================================================

-Some commands that I've made and kept in the ~/bin of every machine I use.
+Some commands that I've made and kept in the `~/bin` of every machine I use.

+These bash utility scripts are not one-size-fits-all, so I would recommend symlinking the useful scripts from your repo directory to `~/bin` instead of cloning into `~/bin`.

+I've used these scripts on OS X, Ubuntu, and CentOS.

+This code is released under the MIT license.
+See LICENSE for details.

 ## count